#Voice — Speaking & Listening

 #iOS App

-#Speaking to the AI (Voice Input)
+#Speaking to the AI (voice input)

 1. Open the Chat tab

 You can speak naturally.
-"What's expiring this week?" works just as well spoken as typed.
+"What's expiring this week?" works as well spoken as typed.
 The AI doesn't care about your accent — it's heard worse.

-#Listening to the AI (Voice Output)
+#Listening to the AI (voice output)

 #Voice Settings